Lucius Domitius Ahenobarbus (consul 16 BC): Legacy

 Suetonius described him as "arrogant, cruel, notorious and extravagant" and records numerous instances of his disrespect, including to censor Lucius Munatius Plancus, to a proconsul of Africa, and to a legate of Illyricum.
 In his praetorship and consulship he brought Roman equites and married women on the stage to perform in pantomimes, which rankled because in Rome acting was considered to be low-class.
 He exhibited shows of wild beasts in every quarter of the city, and his gladiatorial combats were conducted with such excessive bloodshed that Augustus was obliged to put some restraint upon them.

+In contemporary popular culture, the Domitius plays a significant role in the second season of Domina (2023), a historical drama by the Sky network.

 Family

 He had at least three children with Antonia Major: Domitia Lepida the Elder, Domitia Lepida the Younger (mother of the Empress Valeria Messalina) and Gnaeus Domitius Ahenobarbus (the biological father of Emperor Nero).
 The couple may also have had another son named Lucius, and a third daughter.